by Scott Mehl

 - Prince Petar (1889 – 1932) – married Miss Violet Wegner

 A shy and reserved child, Elena was brought up in Cetinje, Montenegro, and received a well-rounded education.
-She became fluent in several languages and developed a love of poetry and nature.
-She was also well-versed in politics.
-She later studied at the Smolny Institute in St. Petersburg, Russia, and published several of her poems in a Russian literary magazine.
+She became fluent in several languages, developed a love of poetry and nature, and was well-versed in politics.
+Elena studied at the Smolny Institute in St. Petersburg, Russia, and published several of her poems in a Russian literary magazine.

 - Princess Yolanda (1901 – 1986) – married Giorgio Carlo Calvi, Count of Bergolo, had issue